calenwalshe/beatengine/README.md

 ```

 Each `.mid` corresponds to a config or script change in the repo, making it easier to reproduce the sound.

+## LLM Prompt Demo Library

+- `docs/LLM_PROMPT_DEMOS.md` enumerates turnkey prompts that agents (or humans) can execute without guessing parameter sets.
+It lives next to the other cheat sheets so the assistant reads it during boot.
+- The latest entry, `energy_gradient`, calls `scripts/make_energy_gradient_pack.py` to write eight 135 BPM grooves that rise to a peak (`energy05_peak_strike`) and fall back down—perfect for demoing tension arcs or regression testing hat density.
+- Add your own deterministic demos by extending that doc and referencing them here so they stay discoverable.

 ## Configuration Guide